Geileren/SaveMyFridge/docs/spec.md

 -  Functionality for removing used items
     - Based on recipes for ease of use ?
         - Pop-ups "do you still have x?"
--
+-  Accessible on multiple devices - so external storage of data
+-  functionality for matching available ingredients with recipes and recommending best options
+    - geil siger junction tables til lookup?

 # Nice to have
 - Scan receipt to add groceries
     - Maybe connect with grocery/receipt apps
 - Push notifications for stuff about to become bad
-- Database/API lookup for recipes
 - (smart) Grocery list in app
     - Functionality for generating based on recipes
     - When done shopping automatically add groceries to active list
 - Tagging recipes (e.g. big portion, vegetarian, vegan etc. for sorting/filtering)
+- personal rating of recipes? (for use in recommendation ordering)

 # Personas